ALCales/docker-symfony-php-nginx-mysql/README.md

 # Docker + PHP 8.1 + Xdebug 3 + MySQL 8 + Nginx 1.21 + Symfony Boilerplate 🐳
-___

 ## Description

-This is a basic stack for running Symfony into Docker containers.
+This is a basic stack for **create y running Symfony project** into Docker containers.
 Here are the docker-compose built images:

 - `nginx`, acting as the webserver v1.21.
-- `php`, the PHP-FPM container with the 8.0 version of PHP.
+- `php`, the PHP-FPM container with the 8.1 version of PHP.
+Xdebug is available by default.
 - `mysql` which is the MySQL database container with a **MySQL 8.0** image.

 ## Installation

+### Docker containers

 1. Clone this repository
+2. Go inside folder `./docker`

-2. Edit enviroment variable in ``.env`` file
+3. Edit environment variables in ``.env`` file
    1. The value of the variable `NGINX_SERVER_NAME` is the `server_name` used in NGINX.

-4. Go inside folder `./docker` and start containers.
+4. Build/run containers.
    ```
+   docker-compose build
-   docker compose up -d build
+   docker compose up -d
    ```
+### Symfony project
-5. You should work inside the `php` container.
+1. You should work inside the `php` container.
    ```
-   docker compose exec php sh
+   docker compose exec php bash
    ```
-6. Check requirements for a Symfony application
+2. Check requirements for a Symfony application
    ```
    symfony check:requirements
    ```